- The latest Fans for Diversity news and blogs...

 Visitors to The Hub include junior O’s supporters, local hospices, Dementia Friends, Cancer Research UK, Disability Coordination Disorder, White Ribbon Campaign, Headway East (brain trauma centre), ELHAP (children with disabilities) and many more.

 Fans for Diversity recently teamed up with Swaggarlicious to launch the to launch the Wingate & Finchley FC Disabled Fans Forum.
 Designed to promote an active, healthy and independent lifestyle for local adults and young people suffering from mental illness, the initiative allows them to come together at The Maurice Rebak Stadium to cheer on their local club and enjoy the beautiful game in a safe place where they can be themselves.

 Anwar Uddin is the FSF’s Diversity and Campaigns Manager and he wants to engage with supporters across all levels of the game.
 (Left - Anwar lifts the League Two play-off trophy for Dagenham & Redbridge at Wembley in 2010.
 Pic courtesy of Action Images.)

-- Get involved: Thanks to the Fans for Diversity fund we have a small budget for club-specific activities - if you'd like to get involved, Anwar would love to hear from you.
-You can email Anwar (firstname.lastname@example.org) or call 020 7253 0162.
+- Fans for Diversity is a joint initiative by the FSF and Kick It Out.
+We have a small budget for club-specific activities - if you'd like to get involved, we’d love to hear from you.
+Email campaign coordinator Anwar Uddin via firstname.lastname@example.org or call 020 7253 0162.